Crisis Communications Leader Award

 –CAPIO 2017-2019 Board President Christine Brainerd

 The inaugural Frank Potter Cowan Crisis Communications Leader Award was presented to Frank Cowan at the 2017 Award of Excellence Gala in San Diego.
 Frank Potter Cowan has been instrumental in developing training courses for communicators who are faced with an unexpected emergency.
 In 1984, he developed the California Specialized Training Institute, CSTI, which is offered through the State of California Office of Emergency Services.
 Cowan personally worked as a Crisis PIO during three major earthquakes in California, two major urban/wildland fires, a statewide flood, an oil spill off the Ventura coast and a biker rally in Hollister.
 Real life lessons learned during those disasters were integrated into the training.
-Throughout his career Frank Potter Cowan has mentored PIOs who have faced the stress of being under pressure during an unexpected emergency and has always been generous in mentoring former students and colleagues during times of crisis.
+Throughout his career Frank Potter Cowan mentored PIOs who faced the stress of being under pressure during an unexpected emergency and was always generous in mentoring former students and colleagues during times of crisis.

 The Crisis Communications Leader of the Year award may be given to an individual, and/or a team of an agency who demonstrated leadership during a crisis.
 This can be a crisis such as a fire or earthquake or flooding, or it can be a crisis of confidence.

 How to Nominate

 All entries and supporting documents must be submitted electronically to CAPIO through our nomination form.